How to Apply

 Completing the FAFSA

-The Free Application for Federal Student Aid (FAFSA) is the federal application that will allow GC's Financial Aid Office to review you for any federal grants, loans, work-study programs, and even state scholarships such as the HOPE/Zell Miller.
+The Free Application for Federal Student Aid (FAFSA) is the federal application that will allow GCSU's Financial Aid Office to review you for any federal grants, loans, work-study programs, and even state scholarships such as the HOPE/Zell Miller.
 Some federal and state aid programs have limited funding and students with complete applications will be considered on a first-come, first-served basis.
-If you are only interested in the HOPE or Zell Miller Scholarships, you can complete the GSFAPPS at www.GAfutures.org
+If you are only interested in the HOPE or Zell Miller Scholarships, you can complete the GSFAPPS at www.GAfutures.org.
+The FAFSA must be completed each year and can be accessed online at www.studentaid.gov.

-When completing the FAFSA, be sure to list Georgia College in the school section of the application using our Federal School Code of 001602.
+When completing the FAFSA, be sure to list Georgia College & State University in the school section of the application using our Federal School Code of 001602.
 This will allow us to receive an electronic copy of the application.
 Students and parents will electronically sign the FAFSA using a unique FSA ID that is issued to them through the Department of Education.
 To request an ID or access your ID, please visit the FSA ID website.
-Both the student and parent will have to request their own unique ID to be used each year to complete the FAFSA.
+Both the student and parent contributor will have to request their own unique ID to be used each year to complete the FAFSA.

-The most important factor in applying for financial aid is to apply early, so while we encourage students and potential students to complete their FAFSA as early as possible, please be advised that all students have to be accepted for admissions to our University before our office can review your financial aid application and make any offers to you.
 Once we have received your FAFSA, we will notify you if additional information is needed.
 Once you have been admitted and your financial application is complete with our office, you will be reviewed for financial aid and notified of all eligible awards and offers.

 • July 1 – Fall semester “soft” deadline for completion of all financial aid forms.
 Files completed after this date will be processed as time permits, and students will be reimbursed any funds awarded.